orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # UNPROCESSED
 *Tread carefully, confusion abound*

-Interface not just 100% width means a box, but that's everywhere a 100% width which couold be a triangle or other forms.
+Interface not just 100% width means a box, but that's everywhere a 100% width which couold be a triangle or other forms. whatever width is available for the height it has. -> Basically wrap around stuff automatically.

 ---